Introduction to STK Radar

 7. Return to the PDET and Clutter Power graph.

-8. Hold down your left mouse button and zoom into the top of the clutter spike.
+8. Hold down your left mouse button, draw a box around the clutter spikes and zoom into the top of the clutter spikes.
 You can see each individual point's power spike.

 9. Point Power Spikes